 Introduction to fundamental concepts and techniques underlying the science and art of cryptography and network security including: symmetric encryption, message digests, public key cryptography, authentication, security protocols on both application and network layers of the Internet, and network operational security techniques.
 Prerequisite: CS 355.
 Fall.

 Allows students to participate in field experience, combining theory with practice.
+May be repeated for up to 8 credits.
 Prerequisites: 16 credits in CS and permission of instructor.
-Graded Pass/Fail.
 Fall, Spring, Summer.

 Introduces the fundamental issues in artificial intelligence (AI).
 Includes fundamental concepts, problem-solving techniques (including breath-first search, depth-first search, heuristic search, greedy best-first search, hill-climbing search, A star search), and a project-oriented coverage of robotics that requires each student to design and program a robot.
 Prerequisite: CS 280.
 Spring.